adimitromanolakis/truffle/README.md

 You can find the datasets A,B as used in our papaper, in the folder docs.

-* Please note: * In order to download those using the command line git client, you need the GitLFS extension installed.
-If you don't have this enable, please download the files by navigating through the git web page:
+* Please note: In order to download/clone the files using the command line git client, you need the GitLFS extension installed.
+It might be easier to download the files by navigating through the git web page:

 https://github.com/adimitromanolakis/truffle/blob/master/datasets/400k.vcf.gz
 https://github.com/adimitromanolakis/truffle/blob/master/datasets/vcf-ld01-thin-mod.vcf.gz